NicolasBoumal/manopt/auxiliaries/README.txt

 Please let us know how you use Manopt: it helps us develop a better toolbox.

-Please cite the Manopt paper in your work: http://jmlr.org/papers/v15/boumal14a.html
+Please cite the Manopt paper in your work (as well as relevant solvers/geometries): http://jmlr.org/papers/v15/boumal14a.html

 @article{manopt,